 - Supportive therapies

-CBIT is a non-drug treatment consisting of highly-structured therapy administered once a week.
-Studies show that more than half of patients who undergo CBIT will have significant reductions in tic severity and improved ability to function in their day-to-day activities.
-Although CBIT is not a cure for tic disorders, it can help individuals manage their tics and improve their quality of life.
+CBIT is a non-medication treatment.
+It is highly-structured therapy.
+Studies show that more than half of patients who do CBIT will have less tic severity and an improved ability to do daily tasks.
+CBIT is not a cure for tic disorders.
+But it can help you manage tics and improve your quality of life.